Generation X

-Terminology and etymology
+Terminology

 The term Generation X has been used at various times to describe alienated youth.
-In the early 1950s, Hungarian photographer Robert Capa first used Generation X as the title for a photo-essay about young men and women growing up immediately following World War II.
-The term first appeared in print in a December 1952 issue of Holiday magazine announcing their upcoming publication of Capa's photo-essay.
-From 1976 to 1981, English musician Billy Idol used the moniker as the name for his punk rock band.
-Idol had attributed the name of his band to the book Generation X, a 1964 book on British popular youth culture written by journalists Jane Deverson and Charles Hamblett — a copy of which had been owned by Idol's mother.
-These uses of the term appear to have no connection to Robert Capa's photo-essay.
+In the early 1950s, Hungarian photographer Robert Capa first used Generation X as the title for a photo-essay about young men and women growing up immediately after World War II (later called the Silent Generation).
+The term first appeared in print in a December 1952 issue of Holiday magazine announcing its upcoming publication of Capa's photo-essay.
+In 1964, Jane Deverson and Charles Hamblett published the book Generation X, about British youth (who were older baby boomers at the time) and their culture.
+From 1976 to 1981, English musician Billy Idol (himself a younger boomer) used the term as the name of his punk rock band, as his mother had owned a copy of the 1964 book.
+These uses of the term appear to have no connection to Capa's photo-essay.

-The term acquired its contemporary application after the release of Generation X: Tales for an Accelerated Culture, a 1991 novel written by Canadian author Douglas Coupland.
-In 1987, Coupland had written a piece in Vancouver Magazine titled "Generation X" which was "the seed of what went on to become the book".
-Coupland referenced Billy Idol's band Generation X in the 1987 article and again in 1989 in Vista magazine.
-In the book proposal for his novel, Coupland writes that Generation X is "taken from the name of Billy Idol’s long-defunct punk band of the late 1970s".
-However, in 1995 Coupland denied the term's connection to the band, stating that:
+The term gained a modern application after the release of Canadian author Douglas Coupland's 1991 novel Generation X: Tales for an Accelerated Culture.
+The characters in the novel were born in the late 1950s and early 1960s, ironically making them younger baby boomers, or Generation Jones.
+In 1999, Coupland described his book as being about "the fringe of Generation Jones which became the mainstream of Generation X".
+In 1987, he had written a piece in Vancouver Magazine titled "Generation X" that was "the seed of what went on to become the book".
+Coupland initially claimed the term was derived from Billy Idol's band, but in 1995 he denied this connection, saying:

 The book's title came not from Billy Idol's band, as many supposed, but from the final chapter of a funny sociological book on American class structure titled Class, by Paul Fussell.
-In his final chapter, Fussell named an 'X' category of people who wanted to hop off the merry-go-round of status, money, and social climbing that so often frames modern existence.
+In his final chapter, Fussell named an "X" category of people who wanted to hop off the merry-go-round of status, money, and social climbing that so often frames modern existence.

-Author William Strauss noted that around the time Coupland's 1991 novel was published the symbol "X" was prominent in popular culture, as the film Malcolm X was released in 1992, and that the name "Generation X" ended up sticking.
+Author William Strauss noted that around the time Coupland's novel was published the symbol "X" was prominent in popular culture, as the film Malcolm X was released in 1992, and that the name "Generation X" stuck.
 The "X" refers to an unknown variable or to a desire not to be defined.
-Strauss's coauthor Neil Howe noted the delay in naming this demographic cohort saying, "Over 30 years after their birthday, they didn't have a name.
+Strauss's coauthor Neil Howe noted the delay in naming this demographic cohort: "Over 30 years after their birthday, they didn't have a name.
 I think that's germane."
-Previously, the cohort had been referred to as Post-Boomers, Baby Busters (which refers to the drop in birth rates following the baby boom in the western world, particularly in the U.S.), New Lost Generation, latchkey kids, MTV Generation, and the 13th Generation (the 13th generation since American independence).
+Previously, the cohort had been called post-Boomers, Baby Busters (which refers to the drop in birth rates after the baby boom in the western world, particularly in the U.S.), the New Lost Generation, latchkey kids, the MTV Generation, and the 13th Generation (the 13th generation since American independence).